The Graeco-Roman World

 Politics / Government

-As previously stated, the reasons for Alexander and the Romans desire to conquer so much territory is unclear.
+As previously stated, the reasons for Alexander and the Romans’ desire to conquer so much territory is unclear.
 What is clear is that thousands followed them.
 Greeks followed Alexander with Hellenistic zeal and Romans were comprised of all societies with many immigrants and barbarians desiring Roman citizenship.
-While the Greeks were more of a single race nation, the Romans developed a racial diversity, even in the Senate.[xiv]
+While the Greeks were more of a single-race nation, the Romans developed racial diversity, even in the Senate.[xiv]
 It would be fair to say that Hellenism spawned Romanism, which reigned for four hundred years and was the culture and government encountered by the average Jew in Palestine.

 We know that Paul claimed his Roman citizenship allowing the furtherance of his ministry.
-History records that he was beheaded, rather then crucified, due to his privileged status.
-The Romans had a “two court” system.
+History records that he was beheaded, rather than crucified, due to his privileged status.
+The Romans had a “two-court” system.
 One for Roman citizens and one for non-citizens.
 The punishments were different for each type of citizen as well.
-There seems to be no end to how far their brutal punishments might reach and anyone who has seen the movie, The Passion of the Christ, knows how far they would go.
+There seems to be no end to how far their brutal punishments might reach, and anyone who has seen the movie, The Passion of the Christ, knows how far they would go.
 Less familiar is that of the punishment handed out by the Greeks.
 Similar to our court system today, the Romans and Greeks brought the accused before an authority to let them plead their case and a jury or responsible party would decide their fate.
-The Greeks might use public flogging or another humiliating type punishment for minor offenses and they used execution or exile for the most severe crimes.
-Not as prevalent as the Romans, William Stearns Davis points out that an Athenian citizen facing the death penalty might be “given a poisonous hemlock juice and allowed to drink it while sitting comfortably among his friends in the prison.
+The Greeks might use public flogging or another humiliating type of punishment for minor offenses, and they used execution or exile for the most severe crimes.
+William Stearns Davis points out that an Athenian citizen facing the death penalty might be “given a poisonous hemlock juice and allowed to drink it while sitting comfortably among his friends in the prison.
 Little by little, his body grows numb; presently he becomes senseless, and all is over without any pain.”
+Which was a punishment not as prevalent among the Romans.

 Economy

-The Romans are famous for construction of cities that were carefully planned, and similar to government, were models of Roman elitism.
-It is this type of organization that gave the Romans a stable economy.
+The Romans are famous for the construction of cities that were carefully planned and, similar to government, were models of Roman elitism.
+It was this type of organization that gave the Romans a stable economy.
 Certainly, there were extremes at both ends regarding poverty and opulence.
-While the average Roman could live on what they produced, the government was involved in trade of food and goods, most horrifically the trade of humans.
-Many citizens traded goods out of their courtyard and there were markets where ordinary shopkeepers could buy and trade stock.
+While the average Roman could live on what they produced, the government was involved in the trade of food and goods and, most horrifically, the trade of humans.
+Many citizens traded goods out of their courtyard, and there were markets where ordinary shopkeepers could buy and trade stock.
 Traders of similar goods might congregate on certain streets similar to modern London.[xix]
-Like the Greeks, the Romans made effective use of the Mediterranean Sea trading with nearly every part of the ancient world.
+Like the Greeks, the Romans made effective use of the Mediterranean Sea, trading with nearly every part of the ancient world.
 Trade was established from Europe to Africa to India.
-Romans traders made their way around the long Malayan peninsula to trade with China.[xx]
-The Romans ability to establish infrastructure in annexed or conquered territories contributed significantly to maintain their wealth and power.
+Roman traders made their way around the long Malayan peninsula to trade with China.[xx]
+The Romans’ ability to establish infrastructure in annexed or conquered territories contributed significantly to maintaining their wealth and power.

 Communication / Transportation

 Communication was simplified due to the common language, but the method of communicating over long distances was a challenge.
 Enter the Roman architectural genius.
-They effectively used rivers and waterways to transfer information but they were years ahead in road building.
-Roman roads were sometimes tracks which fit the standard chariot wheel width but later improvements included gravel roads.
-Initially designed for the military they became arteries for communication and trade.[xxii]
+They effectively used rivers and waterways to transfer information, but they were years ahead in road building.
+Roman roads were sometimes tracks that fit the standard chariot wheel width, but later improvements included gravel roads.
+Initially designed for the military, they became arteries for communication and trade.[xxii]
 H.A.
 Treble and K.M.
 King note that not only do “all roads lead to Rome” but that “Roman roads were the best lines of communication till [sic} railways came into being.”[xxiii]
-Not only were many roads built in multiple layers of leveled earth and stone but many were made of cement.
+Not only were many roads built in multiple layers of leveled earth and stone, but many were made of cement.
 Numerous bridges, using the arch, still stand today.

 Slavery